hoover/snoop/Readme.md

    $ ./manage.py digestqueue "true"
    ```

-4. Run the `digest` worker to process.
+3. Run the `digest` worker to process.
 All documents successfully digested will
    be automatically added to the `index` queue.
+Run as many of these processes
+   as you want, they don't spawn any threads but are designed to be concurrent.

    ```shell
    $ ./manage.py worker digest
    ```

+   The `worker` command accepts a `-x`

-5. Create/reset the elasticsearch index that you set up as `ELASTICSEARCH_INDEX`.
+4. Create/reset the elasticsearch index that you set up as `ELASTICSEARCH_INDEX`.

    ```shell
    $ ./manage.py resetindex
    ```

-6. Run the `index` worker to push digested documents to elasticsearch.
+5. Run the `index` worker to push digested documents to elasticsearch.

    ```shell
    $ ./manage.py worker index